 If you wear contact lenses, you will be required to leave them out of the eyes for a period of time prior to having your preoperative eye examination and before your surgery.
 This is done because the contact lens rests on the cornea, distorting its shape, and this distortion will have an effect on the accuracy of the doctor's measurements of the power of surgical correction needed.
 Discontinuing contact lens use allows the corneas to return to their natural shape.
-Soft contact lens wearers should leave lenses out of the eyes for at least one week.
-Rigid (including gas permeable and standard hard lenses) contact lens wearers should leave lenses out of the eyes for at least three weeks.
+Soft contact lens wearers should leave lenses out of the eyes for at least three weeks.
 Rigid contact lens wearers usually experience fluctuating vision once their lenses have been discontinued due to changes in the shape of the cornea.

 Although the cornea usually returns to its natural state within three weeks, this process may take longer, and you will need to remain contact lens free until stabilization is complete.